JaySShah7/alignment-from-vcf/README.md

 Usage:
 The script requires the following 7 arguements (in the given order):
 - path to the reference genome in fasta format
-- path to the vcf
+- path to the vcf.
+This must be gzipped and indexed.
+Run 'bgzip -c file.vcf > file.vcf.gz; tabix -p vcf file.vcf.gz' from the samtools/htslib package.
 - name of the contig that contains the region of interest
 - start of the region
 - end of the region